 - Speaking to the insurance company: After an accident, you should never speak to the at-fault driver’s insurance company.
 Their adjusters are trained in tactics that can be used to deny you the compensation you deserve.
 Examples include asking for a recorded statement, asking you to sign a medical release form to look for pre-existing conditions, and making quick and easy settlement offers.
 To protect yourself, never speak to them.
-Instead, direct them your car accident attorney.
+Instead, direct them to your car accident attorney.

 - Posting on social media: After a crash, leave social media alone.
 Don’t post anything about the crash or your injuries.
 Insurance companies monitor those accounts to look for incriminating statements or photos.
 Even if your post has nothing to do with your crash, a picture of you attending a holiday party could be used that to say that your quality of life wasn’t diminished because you were able to celebrate with loved ones.

 - Waiting too long to file your car accident claim: Remember the two-year statute of limitations on car accident claims in Hawaii.
 Don’t lose out on valuable compensation just because the clock runs out.